HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 ```

 #### Approach 2: Requesting `pubkey` and calculating locally
-The _HSM Client_ would also be called on the `deriveAddress*` functions mentioned above, but instead of requesting the `getAddress` API, the `getPubKey` would be used.
+The HSM [getPubKey](https://manual.dinamonetworks.io/nodejs/pages/examples/blockchain_get_pub_key.html) would be called instead of the `getKeyInfo` would be called on the `deriveAddress*` functions mentioned above.

 With this information, new functions would need to be created in place of `deriveAddressFromXPubP2PKH` and `deriveAddressFromDataP2SH` to receive the `pubkey` directly, instead of deriving them from the `xPub`.